qgis/QGIS-Documentation/docs/server_manual/services/wms.rst

 For example if ``QUERY_LAYERS`` is set to ``layer1,layer2`` and ``FEATURE_COUNT`` is set to ``3`` then a maximum of 3 features from layer1 will be returned.
-Likewise a maximun of 3 features from layer2 will be returned.
+Likewise a maximum of 3 features from layer2 will be returned.

 By default, only 1 feature per layer is returned.